Martin Shubik: Teaching and other employment

-Before fully committing to academia, Shubik spent time at General Electric Company (GE) as a Consultant in Management Consultation Services from 1956-1960 and International Business Machines Corporation (IBM) as a Staff Member in the T. J. Watson Research Laboratories from 1961 to 1963.
+Before fully committing to academia, Shubik spent time at General Electric Company (GE) as a Consultant in Management Consultation Services from 1956 to 1960 and International Business Machines Corporation (IBM) as a Staff Member in the T. J. Watson Research Laboratories from 1961 to 1963.
 During his life, he served as a consultant and expert witness for many other companies, organizations, and government agencies (including the RAND Corporation).
-Later in life, he was an External Professor at the Santa Fe Institute from 1995-2018.
+Later in life, he was an External Professor at the Santa Fe Institute from 1995 to 2018.

-Shubik spent the majority of his career at Yale University, where he was Professor of the Economics of Organization from 1963-1975, then the Seymour H. Knox Professor of Mathematical Institutional Economics from 1975 until his retirement in 2007 (after which he became emeritus).
-He was also Director of the Cowles Foundation for Research in Economics from 1973-1976 and a founding faculty member of the Yale School of Management (originally the School of Organization and Management).
+Shubik spent the majority of his career at Yale University, where he was Professor of the Economics of Organization from 1963 to 1975, then the Seymour H. Knox Professor of Mathematical Institutional Economics from 1975 until his retirement in 2007 (after which he became emeritus).
+He was also Director of the Cowles Foundation for Research in Economics from 1973 to 1976 and a founding faculty member of the Yale School of Management (originally the School of Organization and Management).
 He taught courses in economics, game theory, and investment theory and practice.

 Awards and honors

-Shubik's awards included the Frederick W. Lanchester Prize (1984) for Game Theory in the Social Sciences, volume 1 and the Koopman Prize (1995) with Jerome Bracken from the Institute for Operations Research and the Management Sciences (INFORMS), and he was a Distinguished Fellow of the American Economic Association (AEA; 2010).
+Shubik's awards included the Frederick W. Lanchester Prize (1984) for Game Theory in the Social Sciences, volume 1, the Koopman Prize (1995) with Jerome Bracken from the Institute for Operations Research and the Management Sciences (INFORMS), Fellow of Econometric Society (1971), Medal of College de France (1978), Fellow of American Academy of Arts and Sciences (1985), Honorary Professor of University of Vienna (1978), and he was a Distinguished Fellow of the American Economic Association (AEA; 2010).